haskell/cabal/Cabal/doc/developing-packages.markdown

     install-includes: clib.h
     ~~~~~~~~~~~~~~~~

-    Now any package that depends on the `bindings-clib` library can include
+    Now any package that depends (directly or transitively) on the
-    `clib.h` without needing to list it explicitly in an `include` field.
+    `bindings-clib` library can include `clib.h` without needing to list it
+    explicitly in an `include` field.

     Note that in order for files listed in `install-includes` to be usable
     when compiling the package itself, they need to be listed in the